JoeBuildsStuff/text-editor/README.md

 3. **Sidebar** (`src/components/app-sidebar.tsx`)
    - Displays a tree view of all documents organized by folders
    - Auto-expands folders containing the currently selected document
-   - Allows creating new documents and folders (including empty folders)
+   - Allows creating new documents and folders (including empty folders) via buttons or context menus
+   - Right-click any folder or document to open contextual actions (create, delete) with toast feedback

 4. **Markdown API** (`src/app/api/markdown/route.ts`)
    - `GET` - List all documents (without content by default)
    - `POST` - Create a new document or folder
    - `PATCH` - Rename a document (updates title and filename)
-   - `DELETE` - Delete a document
+   - `DELETE` - Delete a document or folder

 ### Document Management